There are so many myths about non-drinkers and what it’s like to be sober.

-“So… how do you have fun then?”
+“So… how do you have fun then?

 “Is it because you’re religious?”

-“I bet you miss drinking loads and loads.”
+“I bet you still miss drinking.”

-The problem is that these ideas are repeated so often, they become ingrained in our culture and accepted as facts.
+The problem is that these assumptions get repeated so often, they become ingrained in our culture and accepted as facts.

-Myth 1: We really, really miss alcohol
+Myth 1: We constantly pine for alcohol

-Once you cut through the social conditioning and educate yourself about alcohol, you start to see booze for what it is – a brain bending substance that delivers an artificial high, followed by a giant, soul-sucking low.
+Once you cut through the social conditioning and educate yourself about booze, you start to see alcohol for what it really is – a beautifully packaged, brain-bending substance that delivers an artificial high, followed by a giant, soul-sucking low.